50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 “Doxy” – Written by Sonny Rollins.

 “Doxy” is a playful, melodic journey through simple blues changes.
-As a testament to Rollins’ fun and quirky style, this tune stands out for its catchy riff-based melody.
+This tune stands out for its catchy riff-based melody, a testament to Rollins’ fun and quirky style.

 Be sure to check out: